Two key problems: patient injuries and failed audits

 If this describes your situation, please get in touch.

-1. Post-market surveillance: What is required from you by law
+1. PMS: What is required from you by law

-The EU’s Medical Devices Regulation (MDR) lays down exhaustive requirements for Post-Market Surveillance (PMS):
+The EU’s Medical Device Regulation (MDR) lays down exhaustive requirements for Post-Market Surveillance (PMS):

 - Chapter II Article 15: The “person responsible for regulatory compliance” must monitor this PMS system.